linked-db/linked-ql/README.md

 <div align="left">

-in the same `db.query()` interface, LinkedQL brings:
+LinkedQL is a query client (`db.query()`) that lets you do more with SQL – bringing:

 + live queries, lazy fetching, subscriptions, and sync
-+ expressive shorthands for relationships and JSON
++ object-relational syntax and structural notations
-+ automatic schema versioning and query-time version safety
++ automatic schema versioning and version safety

-Runs across:

-+ PostgreSQL, MySQL/MariaDB, and embedded/local storage
-+ server, browser, edge, and worker runtimes
-+ local & remote data sources – in any combination
++ data federation over disparate data sources

 → All in just `~100 KiB` (min+zip)

-→ A single interface that drops into any application
+LinkedQL works across dialects:

++ PostgreSQL, MySQL/MariaDB

+across environments:

++ server, browser, edge, worker – via EdgeClient

+and is embeddable as local database:

++ FlashQL

+These are not separate features – they are part of a new query model: **universal database contract**.

 **[See What's LinkedQL ↗](https://linked-ql.netlify.app/overview)** for the conceptual intro.
-**[Go to the playground ↗](https://github.com/webqit/node-live-response/tree/main/playground)** to run *live queries* and *sync* demos yourself.
+**[Go to the playground ↗](https://github.com/webqit/node-live-response/tree/main/playground)** to run *live queries* and *sync* demos on your own database.

 </div>

 ---

 > [!IMPORTANT]
 > LinkedQL is in active development.
 The core query model and interfaces are stabilizing and backed by 1,200+ tests.
 MySQL/MariaDB live query support is still in progress.
-Feedback, issues, and PRs are welcome — see [Contributing](https://github.com/linked-db/linked-ql#-contributing).
+Feedback, issues, and PRs are welcome — see [Contributing](https://github.com/linked-db/linked-ql#-contributing); see [Issues](https://github.com/linked-db/linked-ql/issues).

 ---